 Because of the sensitivity of condenser microphones, they are much more widely used in recording.
 Still, they are quite useful in live performance, and are preferred by musicians and technicians alike when it comes to mic'ing acoustic instruments and vocals.
 Note that these mics may require phantom power to operate, a feature that many mixers normally come with.

 These are mics especially designed for drum kits.
 They are usually different types of mics bundled together, with each one assigned to a specific part of the kit which it is optimized for.
+We have guides to help you in this area - Drum Mic Kits and Overhead Mics.

 Wireless mics offer a more practical and convenient way of getting your vocals amplified.
 Since they don't require cables, minimal space and maintenance is required and they also allow for more stage movement for your performers.
 If you're looking for a clutter free stage, especially for vocals, it's best to go for wireless microphone systems like these.